 When we arrived in Providencia, Scott was determined to change his luck.
 He headed off to fish a reef on the north end of the island, rallying some fellow cruisers in the anchorage to join him.
 The “fleet,” made up of two dinghies, headed out early one morning, determined to come back with dinner.

 Scott isn’t crazy about cleaning fish, and even though we had an agreement that it would be my job (since he is the killer/catcher of the fish), I cannot stand the idea of cutting into and removing fish guts, it just icks me out.
-Thank God for Kevin, who is fine with doing this job, and has become the official fish cleaner.
+Thank God for Kevin, who is fine with doing this job, and has become our official fish monger.
 So now Scott and Kevin catch said fish, Kevin cleans them and I cook them; a great system!

 Lobster had completely eluded everyone here.
 There were just none to be found.
 We learned that the locals travel miles out to catch them, which was too challenging for the guys, with the strong winds that were stalled over us.

 However, as luck would have it, we were returning from a farewell pizza dinner for our (Baltimore!) friends Lee and Rachel (s/v Satori), when it was discovered that there were lobsters under a sunken palette beneath the town dock.